ember-learn/guides-source/guides/release/upgrading/editions.md

   Like with attributes, both literal values and bound values can be passed to an argument.
-It's important to note that if you want to pass a primitive literal value to an argument, it must be wrapped in double curly brackets:
+It's important to note that if you want to pass a primitive literal value to an argument, it must be wrapped in double curly braces:

   ```hbs
   <Todo @done={{false}}/>